mohitmishra786/tensor-programming/README.md

 ## GitHub Pages

-This repository is set up with GitHub Pages to provide an easy-to-read format for the book.
-You can access the book online at: https://YOUR_USERNAME.github.io/tensor-programming/
+You can access the book online at: https://mohitmishra786.github.io/tensor-programming/

 ## Chapters